Counterfactual harm: Illustration: Dose-response models

-First we note that $\mathbb E [h \vert a, x ]$ can vary by orders of magnitude for doses that achieve very similar outcome statistics (actions with similar $\Delta U$, $\Delta \sigma$, which fully determine $\mu(a, x), \sigma(a, x)$ in \eqref{eq: linear harm}).
-We also note that \eqref{linear harm} is non-analytic and flat \citep{glaister199175} at $\Delta \sigma = 0$, and declines rapidly (with $H \ll \Delta U$) for $|\delta \sigma | < \Delta U / 4$.
-These properties imply i) the existence of interventions that can achieve significant expected utility but are essentially harm-free, and ii) the expected harm can vary by orders of magnitude between similar doses---for example, between optimal and nearly-optimal doses.

-Next we calculate the expected HPU \eqref{def: hpu} for $\lambda = 0, 10, 100$ (Figure \ref{fig: curves} a)).
-In this context a relatively large $\lambda$ is appropriate to ensure a high ratio of expected benefit to harm typically required for medical interventions \citep{us2018benefit}.
+We calculate the expected HPU \eqref{def: hpu} for $\lambda = 0, 10, 100$ (Figure \ref{fig: curves} a)).
+In this context a relatively large $\lambda$ is appropriate to ensure a high ratio of expected benefit to harm required for medical interventions \citep{us2018benefit}.
 We find that the optimal dose is highly sensitive to $\lambda$, for example reducing from $19.3$ mg/day to $17.3$ mg/day for $\lambda = 100$.
 On the other hand, these lower-harm doses achieve a similar improvement in symptom severity compared to the optimal dose.
 Figure \ref{fig: curves} b) shows the trade-off between expected utility and harm relative to the optimal dosage $a_\text{CATE} = \argmax_a \mathbb E[Y_a]$.
 For almost-optimal doses we observe a steep harm gradient, with small improvements in symptom severity requiring large increases in harm.
-For example, it is possible to reduce expected harm by 90\% compared to $a_\text{CATE}$ and only reduce the treatment effect by 2\%.
-This demonstrates that maximizing expected utility without taking harm into account will often result in extreme harm values (an example of Goodhart's law \cite{zhuang2021consequences}).
+For example, choosing a lower dose than $a_\text{CATE}$ one can reduce harm by 90\% while only reducing the treatment effect by 2\%.
+This demonstrates that ignoring harm while maximizing expected utility will often result in extreme harm values (an example of Goodhart's law \citep{zhuang2021consequences}).